Rolex “Batman” GMT-Master II (116710BLNR) – Review On The Wrist & What’s In The Box

 This watch has quickly become one of my favorites in my collection.
 Below are my top five reasons why:

-- It’s been a timeless design for over 50 years, and has no reason to stop being a classic.
+It’s been a timeless design for over 50 years and has no reason to stop being a classic.
 The face is very readable at a quick glance

-- It feels very solid on the wrist, not overly heavy but does stay in place very well
+It feels very solid on the wrist, not overly heavy but does stay in place very well

-- The complications are highly functional for the average guy with the:
+The complications are highly functional for the average guy with the:

-- Bi-directional bezel, and
+Bi-directional bezel, and

-- Date window (and “cyclopes” crystal magnifier for readability)
+Date window (and “cyclops” magnifier for readability)

 Solid depth rating of 100m, so you don’t have to worry about any spontaneous leaps into the ocean or heavy downpours

-Firstly, the guy who is looking for a rugged watch that is good looking and functional in plenty of situations, and is not as generic as the Rolex Submariner (even though they share the same case).
+Firstly, the guy who is looking for a rugged watch that is good-looking and functional in plenty of situations, and is not as generic as the Rolex Submariner (even though they share the same case).
 And secondly, the traveler who will actively use the GMT complication.

-Expect to see plenty more looks of this watch on the Bespoke Unit Instagram page in the near and long term future, as I have no plans to be getting rid of this piece anytime soon.
+Expect to see plenty more looks of this watch on the Bespoke Unit Instagram page in the near and long-term future, as I have no plans to be getting rid of this piece anytime soon.

-The timeless design, solid feel on the wrist and functional complications make the Rolex Batman GMT-Master II a great piece to own.
+"I absolutely love this watch!The timeless design, solid feel on the wrist and functional complications make the Rolex Batman GMT-Master II a great piece to own.
 Highly recommended.”

-Rating: 5.0 ★★★★★
+Bespoke Unit Rating: ★★★★★